Complete guide to visiting Kinabalu Park in Sabah, Borneo. Features the best hiking trails and options for an awesome day out from Kota Kinabalu.

 This trail is short but offers some of the best views of Mount Kinabalu and the Kandamaian Borneo Waterfall which flows down its steep cliffs.

-Bukit Ular Trail – CLOSED
+Bukit Ular Trail

 Kiau View Trail

-HIKE TIME: 1 hour
+Hike Time: 1 hour

 An alternative to the longer Liwagu trail is the Kiau View Trail, which also begins near the park entrance.
 This trail is also scenic, with many colorful species of birds.
-There’s no river to follow on the Kiaw View Trail, but the end offers an excellent view over the Kinabalu Park.
+There's no river to follow on the Kiaw View Trail, but the end offers an excellent view over Kinabalu National Park.

-HIKE TIME: 30 minutes
+Hike Time: 30 minutes

 The Pandanus trail is a short trail that joins the Kiau View trail to the road leading through the center of the park.
 You typically wouldn't choose this trail as the main hiking path, but it's better served to access the Kiau View Trail.